Today we are talking with New York Times bestselling author and beloved food blogger, Danielle Walker about her latest book and eating what you love.

 On what it means to be healthy:

-“My definition [on what it means to be healthy] is ever evolving as I continue to learn, but I think it’s just so many different facets.
+“My definition is ever evolving as I continue to learn, but I think it’s just so many different facets.

 Mental health is huge… self-care, eating, nourishing your body in the best way that your body responds to… having healthy boundaries in relationships.